 We’re staying on top of the changing landscape by convening an internal COVID-19 Response Team that meets daily to assess the situation and make key decisions.
 We collaborate closely with state and county agencies and stay connected with Feeding America to learn from the responses of food banks in other states.

 We are taking action

-We are securing more food to fill the emergency food boxes.
-Food donations from retailers generally account for 70% of the food we distribute—we are expecting that number to fall to zero during this time when retailers are struggling to keep up with the demand caused by hoarding activities.
-On March 21 we placed orders of shelf-stable food totaling $600,000, as well as crops from Maine farmers—such as potatoes and apples.
-We are also working with the Department of Agriculture to capitalize on increased flexibility in federal food.
+We are securing more food.
+Food donations from retailers generally account for 70% of the food we distribute—we are expecting that number to diminish substantially.
+To date, we have placed orders of shelf-stable food totaling more than $2M, as well as crops from Maine farmers—such as potatoes and apples.
+We are also working with the Maine Department of Agriculture to capitalize on increased flexibility in federal food.

 We encourage Mainers to check on their neighbors and vulnerable community members to ensure they have a plan for accessing food, medicine, and other supplies.
 Should Mainers need help securing food, visit the “Find Food” section of our website to find a local resource.

 We are also seeking increased and flexible funding to meet the needs of all Mainers who are struggling—children, seniors, families, and individuals who are most at-risk.
 Our response will serve all communities and will be coordinated with local partners and resources with the greatest level of efficiency possible.

 Funds donated to support our COVID-19 response will be used for immediate needs and will help the Food Bank and its hunger-relief partners provide essential support in the months to come as we all recover from the economic impacts of this crisis.
 Our estimated COVID-related direct expenses through June are exceeding $6 million.

 Our neighbors need us now—please donate to our COVID-19 response today.